csk99/ensai_nosql/README.md

 ## Project Intro
-<p> The advent of the internet revolutionized the way we access information through potent search engines such as Google, Bing, and Yandex.
+The advent of the internet revolutionized the way we access information through potent search engines such as Google, Bing, and Yandex.
 With just a few keywords, we can swiftly locate web pages pertinent to our queries.
 As technology, particularly AI, advances, many search engines now facilitate online image searches.

 Various techniques for image searching have emerged, including: